sniperkit/indigo/README.md

 ### List the indices from the Indigo gRPC Server

-`list index` command lists opened indices.
+The `list index` command lists opened indices.
 You can display a help message by specifying the `- h` or` --help` option.

 ```sh
 $ ./indigo list index -f json